 Los Perros campground is rustic.
 Think freezing cold showers so only the hardiest of young males appeared to use them.
 The wash up facilities are minimal.
 And there is no dining service though I believe you can get a packed dinner and breakfast.
 And you can rent tents.
 They’d be fine.

-We brought our stove and fuel but this was the only cooking we did on the entire trek.
+We brought our stove, fuel and food, but this was the only cooking we did on the entire Torres del Paine trek.
 The cooking facilities are cramped right now but should improve going forward with a new building well on its way to being finished.
 Bathrooms are basic and not very private.
 One night was plenty here though the surroundings are lovely.

 Book Los Perros through Vertice Patagonia.
 There is definitely no WiFi here.